Section 1. Purpose

 Section 10.
 Dissemination of Policy

 This Policy shall be conspicuously posted throughout each school building in areas accessible to students, faculty and staff members.
-This policy shall appear in the student handbook and faculty handbook and shall be reviewed periodically for compliance with state and federal law.
+This policy shall appear in the student handbook and the Faculty Resource Guide and shall be reviewed periodically for compliance with state and federal law.

 FOR FURTHER INFORMATION ABOUT THIS POLICY OR FOR HELP WITH A SEXUAL HARASSMENT PROBLEM, CONSULT - The Director, Office of Diversity and Equity Programs, Paula Rice, Buley Library 226, (203) 392-5568.